Addison Mizner: Mizner the storyteller

 (The feature of the Everglades Club that is linked to the Giralda is the Patio of Oranges: that is the garden of the Cathedral/former great mosque of Seville, where the Giralda is.)

 Similarly, he said that he traveled with his father to San José, Costa Rica, by river, which is impossible: San José is at 3800 ft, and is not even close to a navigable river.
 He embellished it further by adding that they had missed a steamer and had to travel by dugout canoe; there have never been dugout canoes in Costa Rica.
 He said that he based a dining hall, with multiple wash stations, on a "hospital" in Vic, Spain; there is no such building in Vic.
-He also made up a prize fight in Australia; he had a lifelong leg injury and could not possibly box.
+He also invented a prize fight in Australia; he had a lifelong leg injury and could not possibly box.
 But he said he fought the boxing champion of Australia to a draw after twenty rounds ("he was slow and ...
 I was fast"), and in a rematch knocked out and probably killed his opponent.
 He had to escape out the back door with his share of the gate, head for the harbor, and board a ship whose gangplank was conveniently just being drawn up.
 One wonders what to make of his claim that he was "as good a bricklayer as any man I ever had.
 I can plaster as well as any plasterer I have seen.
 I am a fairly good carpenter, a better than ordinary electrician.
 I know how to wipe a joint in plumbing."
 Similarly, "I had to go into the nursery business and build a tree-moving machine.
 What fun it was teaching men how to stucco, teaching others how to cure pip in chickens, clearing jungles, killing land crabs, catching alligators.
 It was all like a game."